AnkieFan/NotesDumpingGround/UvA/AI/CV1/lec1.md

  +  Averted vision 边缘有更多的rod
     +  Peripheral vision-areas on retina have more rod cells that are sensitive in low-light conditions

-+ Retina
++ **Retina**
   + Photosensors (rods & cones) lie outermost in the retina
   + Ganglion cells (retina’s output  neurons) lie innermost in the retina closest to the lens & front of the eye
     + Responds maximally to light increments @ center (Excitatory + region)
     + light decrements in the surround (Inhibitory - region)
+  + receptive fields:
     + Central light: ON-center ↑ / OFF-surround cell↓
     + Surrounded light: ON-center ↓/ OFF-surround cell↑
+    + Center: excitement
+    + peripheral: inhibition
     + for edge detect
     + have no orientation preference

 ### Calculations
 + Intensity: $I = \frac{X+Y+Z}{3}$